Dr Paul Lavery

 - Private equity

-Paul’s current work informs the research agenda of the newly established ESRC-funded Productivity Institute.
+Paul’s other current line of work informs the research agenda of the newly established ESRC-funded Productivity Institute.
 This work, co-authored with the lead representative of the Institute in Scotland, Prof. John Tsoukalas, will deepen the understanding of the role of finance in business growth, productivity, reallocation and dynamism, building from the micro, regional, and macro levels.
-His other current research examines the role of private equity investment in firm-level exporting, in collaboration with the Bank for International Settlements.

 - Private equity